michael-gillett/node-stream-player/README.md

 ### Roadmap
-- Ability to pause a song part way through and pick up at a later time
 - Ability to play local files (Not a huge priority for my needs, but I will add it at some point for completeness)